Mangachh/blankonoff/README.md

 ## Known issues:

- - The "xset s XX" shares the state between sessions.
+ - The "xset s XX" does not share the state between sessions.
 There is a launcher on ``$HOME/.config/autostart`` that calls ``start.py ``, checks the state and enables/disables the blanking, saving, etc. For some reason, the launcher located in ``$HOME/.config/autostart`` should have the ``Console=true`` property to work properly.
 I don't really know why, but I guess there's something to do with the ``subprocess.run()``.